 I found a couple of the study findings particularly interesting.
 Firstly, the study found that cost control is no longer the primary emphasis of today’s CFO.
 Rather, investment in growth and building organizational value have become the focus.

 The finance function is now increasingly being assessed in terms of its effectiveness (its ability to deliver what the business needs) rather than a narrower focus on its efficiency (its cost in serving the business).

 The second noteworthy finding is that digital technology is having a deep impact on the finance function’s performance.
 One comment in particular got my attention:

-The evolution of such digital assets, software and services provides a clear opportunity for CFOs to accept and exploit the digital revolution, given their unique position at the intersection of finance, technology and strategy.
+The evolution of such digital assets, software and services provides a clear opportunity for CFOs to accept and exploit the digital revolution.
+This is especially true, given their unique position at the intersection of finance, technology and strategy.

 CFOs often forget that they are truly one of the few people in the organization that see how all the functional areas of the company intersect.
 This presents an opportunity for the CFO to build relationships with other departments to facilitate their role in driving growth.

 You can find a link to the survey on Accenture’s website or by clicking here.

 To learn more financial leadership skills, download the free 7 Habits of Highly Effective CFOs.